CALGARY COIN

 1978 25 cent

-The 1978 25 cent comes with large or small denticles on the reverse, easily differentiated once you have seen both side by side as the gap between the lettering and the denticles is relatively narrow on the large denticle and wide on the small denticle.
+The 1978 25 cent comes with large or small denticles on the reverse, easily differentiated by one feature where opposite the N in CANADA, betweem the legs of the N the small bead has four denticles and the large bead only three.
 Both types occur in circulation strikes but all examples in mint sets are large denticles.

 2. 1978 large denticles ..............
 PROOF-LIKE $ 1.00